flintlib/flint/doc/source/ca.rst

 A :type:`ca_t` represents a real or complex number in a form suitable for exact field arithmetic or comparison.
-Exceptionally, a :type:`ca_t` may also hold a special nonnumerical value, such as an infinity.
+Exceptionally, a :type:`ca_t` may represent a special nonnumerical value, such as an infinity.

 Introduction: numbers